 Strawberry Shortcake Cake Pops

-16 oz Fluffy White Frosting
+- 16 oz (2 cups) Fluffy White Frosting

-1 lb chopped Strawberries
+- 1 lb Chopped Strawberries

-Crumble pound cake into large bowl.
+- Crumble pound cake into a large bowl.

-Fold in strawberries.
+- Fold in the chopped strawberries.
+(Image 1)

-Form into 3/4 – 1″ balls and place on cookie sheet.
+- Form mixture into ¾–1 inch balls and place on the cookie sheet.
+(Image 2)

 Strawberry Shortcake Cake Pops